yuanbei/Nars-Wiki/Plugins.md

 ***

-### Internal Experience

-Allow the system to reason about internal processes, when removed NAL9 will not be used by the system if not especially trained.
-NAL9 is very important for the development of consciousness. (is activated by default)

-***

 ### Misc Plugins

-- Mental Operators - Because especially NAL9 operators may come with parameters, we decided to let operators also inherit from plugin.
-That way mental operators can be eliminated, added and configured at runtime.
+- Mental Operators - Because operators may come with parameters, we decided to let operators also inherit from plugin.
+That way mental operators can be eliminated, added and configured at run-time.

-- Runtime Settings - Some runtime parameters are not important enough to be part of the main window, but may be interesting to change sometimes, so we decided to add a little plugin which is just for changing runtime parameters which don't fit into the main window.
+- Run-time Settings - Some run-time parameters are not important enough to be part of the main window, but may be interesting to change sometimes, so we decided to add a little plugin which is just for changing run-time parameters which don't fit into the main window.

-### New Plugins

-Those are plugins which didn't make it into the release anymore.
-They can be downloaded now, OpenNARS-1.6.1 is able to load them at runtime:

 ### Global Anticipation